Dementia doesn’t just affect the elderly. It also impacts thousands of men and women in their 40s, 50s and 60s.

 YouQuest provides practical support in a community setting.

-In partnership with SAIT Recreation, YouQuest is uniquely dedicated to people with young onset dementia.
+YouQuest is uniquely dedicated to people with young-onset dementia.

-Recreation therapists and community volunteers arrange activities based on personal interests, strengths and abilities.
+Recreation therapists and volunteers co-plan days with participants based on personal interests, strengths, and abilities.

 FAMILY + FRIENDS

-Participants are social and active with peers; families get a full-day break from caregiving.
+Participants are social and active with peers; families get a day of respite.

 Volunteers assist recreation therapists to actively engage participants and families.